surniaulula/wpsso-rrssb/readme.txt

 * Extends the features of the WPSSO Core plugin.

-* Include a selection of *Ridiculously Responsive Social Sharing Buttons* in multiple locations:
+* Include Ridiculously Responsive Social Sharing Buttons in multiple locations:

 	* Above and/or below your content, excerpt text, bbPress single, BuddyBlog posts, BuddyPress activities, and WooCommerce short description.
 	* In an admin editing page metabox &ndash; including media, product pages, and custom post types.